About the Inquiry

 More information on the inquiry can be found in the news release.

-The Scottish Government has published its Learner Journey Review which will be useful context for the inquiry
+The Scottish Government has published its Learner Journey Review which is a useful source for the context of the inquiry

 To find out how the Scottish Parliament treats your personal data please read the Privacy Notice for written submissions.